-Newspaper or disposable tablecloth for easy clean up
+Newspaper or disposable tablecloth for easy cleanup

 Step 1.
-Prepare the blocks
+Prepare the Blocks

 The Styrofoam trays that meat comes in, is sometimes useable but you must make sure that there are no designs already pressed into the foam, like logos and symbols.
 This makes the trays from the grocery store unusable sometimes.
 The take-home boxes from restaurants are often perfect for this use because they often have logos pressed into only one side and the bottom side is free from dints and logos.
-Also the Styrofoam plates you can buy at the grocery stores are a good cheap source of abundant foam.
+Also, the Styrofoam plates you can buy at the grocery stores are a good cheap source of abundant foam.
 Cut away the formed parts and save only the completely flat portion for your block print.
-Make sure you have not made any dints or dings with your scissors or fingernails, as these will show up in the final design.
+Make sure you have not made any dents or dings with your scissors or fingernails, as these will show up in the final design.

 Step 2.
-Create a design
+Create a Design

 Have your child or student create a design he/she likes first on a blank piece of paper.
 Newsprint or printer paper will work fine for this.
-Use pencil to make your design so that you can erase and make it just right.
+Use a pencil to make your design so that you can erase and make it just right.
 I like to trace my plate onto the paper so I know exactly the dimensions I have to work with.
 The foam plates are smaller than the take-home boxes but both fit on a regular piece of paper.

 Step 3.
-Trace onto block
+Trace Onto Block

 Once you have a design you are happy with, trace it onto the Styrofoam using a pencil or pen and pressing right through your paper.
 To be sure the paper doesn’t slip or move while tracing, you can tape it down to the backside of the paper.
 You can stab holes to make dots if you like or just trace lightly.
-After you remove the design paper, go over the tracing again pressing harder to make a definite dint in the foam.
+After you remove the design paper, go over the tracing again pressing harder to make a definite dent in the foam.
 Use a dry ballpoint pen or a knitting needle for this purpose.
 All the lines you press will print white, so keep that in mind.
 Once all your lines are created to your specifications, you are ready to ink and print a proof.

 Step 4.
-Roll out the ink
+Roll Out The Ink

 I have seen this done with acrylic paint rather than printmakers ink.
 To keep the acrylic paint wet long enough to work with (it dries fast, remember) you should mix an equal portion of glazing medium with it.
 Acrylic is what you would want to use to make permanent designs for cloth or T-shirts.
 Roll it out the same as with printmakers ink but work a little more quickly and deliberately if possible.